Offline Data Augmentation

 Flip

-Color-space augmentation comprises routines where the image data is augmented in the color space.
-The following operators are supported:
+Color space augmentation comprises routines where the image data is augmented in the color space.
+The following color augmentations operators are supported:

 Hue Rotation